redkite-labs/redkitecms-docs/book/themes-management.rst

 Themes could be added to your application in two ways:

 1. Create a custom theme
-2. Add an existing theme in your composer.json file
+2. Add an existing theme to your composer.json file

 To create a custom theme, you should read the `dedicated tutorial`_, while to add an existing theme to your application using composer, you must follow the instructions